Print Connects; Digital Disappears

 Last week I promised some examples of using the sensory benefits of print to your company’s advantage.
 Here are just a few of them:

 If you were ever a kid on Christmas morning, you understand this one.
 It’s all about having multiple things to open, hold and enjoy.
-Opening a promotional package that includes several diverse elements can really capture a prospect’s attention.
+Opening a promotional kitting package that includes several diverse elements can really capture a prospect’s attention.

 Perhaps it includes a colorful flyer and corporate capabilities brochure, an informational letter, and a useful promotional product with your company’s logo and messaging on it.
 The recipient picks up the package and touches each item.
 Texture, color and substance all work in your favor.

-Promotional items are the most effective type of advertising, period.
+Personalized promotional items are the most effective type of advertising, period.
 They capture all the benefits of print advertising (as compared to digital).
 But they add that third dimension, going beyond a flat format.
 But the possibilities go far beyond even that.

 With creativity, those promotional items can engage your customer or prospect’s imagination on a whole different level.
 They can incorporate sight, sound, or even smell to add an element of delight to the whole experience.
-I written posts before about a company that provided sunglasses through which to view the solar eclipse a few years back.
+I’ve written posts before about a company that provided sunglasses through which to view the solar eclipse a few years back.
 A record your prospect can listen to.
 A custom candle your customer can smell.
 Try that, computer or smartphone screen!

 Direct Mail Campaigns